-Outcomes-based course for the purpose of acquiring skill in the development and production of a scholarly scientific article.
-Progressive written products with feedback/critique will incrementally move the student to actual submission of a completed article to a peer-reviewed scholarly journal.
+Outcomes-based course for the purpose of acquiring skill in the development and production of a scholarly scientific manuscript to contribute to the evidence base of a professional discipline.
+Progressive written products with feedback/critique will move incrementally toward the completed manuscript that will be submitted for publication to a peer-reviewed scholarly journal.
+Students are advised to come into the course with a written academic paper that will foster their program of research or clinical focus or previous unpublished research that can be transformed into a manuscript for publication.